Towards Provable and Scalable Training of Quantized Neural Networks with Ising Optimization: Spline Quantumization Protocol

 where $f(\cdot)$ is a function of arbitrary form.
-This formal definition of the optimization problem unlockes the further potential of quantum computing in solving real-world optimization problems.
-A powerful approach to approximate highly nonlinear functions is to use spline interpolation.
-Splines are piecewise linear functions that provide a smooth and flexible fit to data points.
-Spline interpolation can transform the optimization landscape into a more tractable form, making it amenable to quantum optimization algorithms.
+This formulation expands the potential for quantum computing to address real-world optimization challenges.
+A powerful method for approximating highly nonlinear functions is spline interpolation.
+Splines are piecewise linear functions that provide a smooth and flexible fit to data points, thereby transforming complex optimization landscapes into more tractable forms suitable for quantum optimization algorithms.
 The spline fitting process involves the following steps: \begin{itemize} \item \textbf{Knot Selection.} Choose a set of knots $\{M_{i}\}_{i=1}^{n}$ which are the points in the domain of $f(\cdot)$ where the piecewise polynomial segments will join.
 These knots should be chosen to adequately capture the variability of $f(\cdot)$ over the entire domain, as the placement of knots can significantly affect the accuracy of the spline approximation. \item \textbf{Spline Construction.} Define linear functions $S_{i}(x)$ for each segment between consecutive knots. \item \textbf{Spline Approximation.} Replace the original function $f(\cdot)$ with the spline function $S(\cdot)$.
 The spline function can be expressed as:

 where $\beta_{i}\in \{0, 1\}$ denotes whether $h(\mathbf{x})$ is in the $i$-th iterval. \end{itemize}